knopfjt/hb854-website/_book/part-3-16.md

 ## Rental prices and supply

-### Finding 1: Apartments are becoming more expensive in every part of the state.
+### Finding 1: Apartments are becoming more expensive in every part of the state. {.unlisted .unnumbered}

 ##### Small Metro Housing Markets have the largest relative gains in higher-cost units. {.unlisted .unnumbered}